wp-plugins/booking-system/readme.txt

 The Plugin is intended to book anything, anywhere, anytime.
 We always accept feedback and constructive criticism so if you have something to say please use the [support forum](http://wordpress.org/support/plugin/booking-system).

 = Features =
+If you want new features or functionalities in the Booking System drop us a line in [support forum](http://wordpress.org/support/plugin/booking-system).

 **Responsive**